In The Beginning…

 The Unitarian Universalist Church of Roanoke (UUCR) has been a center of progressive faith in the Roanoke Valley for over 50 years.
 The members strive to practice their faith by being a force for good in the world.

-UUCR is a growing congregation of about 140 adult members and 30 children.
+UUCR is a growing congregation.
 We are a diverse group representing different age groups, ethnic and religious backgrounds, and sexual orientation.
 Singles, couples, and families alike, have found a place where they can share common values and interests and find lifelong friendships.

 We’re committed to engaging and connecting with one another and others, believing that together we can make the difference in people’s lives.
 Through joining in worship, fellowship, and acts of service, we strive to make justice, hope, and love known in the Roanoke Valley and beyond.